scala-tessella/tessella/src/main/paradox/improvements.md

 **Tessella** no longer depends, for the time being, on the excellent
 @link:[Graph for Scala](https://scala-graph.org/) { open=new } library by Peter Empen,
-which is still highly recommended.
+which is still highly recommended for its completeness and depth.